jadion04/assignment-2--intro-to-internet-programming--cs-275--spring-2025/README.md

 * Set the width of each slide in your carousel to `640` pixels, with left/right padding of `20` pixels.
 * Place *all* your styles in `main.css`.

+### JavaScript

+* No JavaScript libraries may be used.
+* The included `data.json` file is *not* in JSONP format.
+Thus, you will need to make a slight edit to the file. **Note**: Your edit does *not* require changing any of the properties in `data.json`.
+* Place *all* your JavaScript in `main.js`.
+* Your code should not generate any ESLint errors, except warnings for line lengths.
+* Use backticks exclusively for all variable interpolation and string manipulation.
+Should you need to defeat this rule, explain so in a comment and commit message.
+* Avoid function hoisting; use only arrow functions.
+Should you need to defeat this rule, explain so in a comment and commit message.
+* No variable hoisting; only `let` declarations.
+Again, should you need to defeat this rule, explain so in a comment and commit message.

 ## ❖・Due・❖

 Thursday, 13 March 2025, at 10:00 PM.